 But I also feel that there is a line to this judgement, that there are some rules we all should play by with.
 See, as long as the judgement or impression you have about something is contained within your own mind or at the most to only your closest friends or family then it is fine.
 I don’t really have a problem with that.

 However, it is when that judgement gets out in the society and starts to affect the life of the particular person and starts to harm them in some way, that is when I have a problem with it.

 I understand hesitancy, judgement, distrust and even wariness of anything new or different.
 We all have our quirks and they might not seem correct to the rest of the world, but somewhere in your brain, they make sense.
-So yeah, I get all that and everyone is entitled to all those traits, they might not be the most proud traits to have, but everyone has them, no matter how different we all might be, every single one of us has these traits in us.
+So yeah, I get all that and everyone is entitled to all those traits, they might not be the proudest traits to have, but everyone has them, no matter how different we all might be, every single one of us has these traits in us.

-I think for this to make more sense, I will put in a little example in the form of a story and hopefully my true aim behind this article will become clearer to you readers.
+I think for this to make more sense, I will put in a little example in the form of a story and hopefully, my true aim behind this article will become clearer to you readers.

 So there was once an office, you can make it out to be whichever type of office you want, in that office was a regular employee, employee A, been in the company for a few years now, an altogether friendly person and average employee.
-One day employee A finds out that there is going to be an addition into their team and clearly like all the others, formed a vague image of how they want this new member to be and what qualities they should have.
+One day employee A finds out that there is going to be an addition to their team and clearly like all the others, formed a vague image of how they want this new member to be and what qualities they should have.